-For those of you who've embraced the modern world and use satellite navigation devices on your bikes there are sat nav files you can download ready to transfer onto your mapping programme or sat nav from the website.
+For those of you who've embraced the modern world and use satellite navigation devices on your bikes there are sat nav files you can download ready to transfer onto your mapping program or sat nav from the website.
 If you don't stick to the route this won't matter as the locations we've chosen ensure whichever way you go between them you'll always ride over 1000 actual miles.
 Even if you don't use a sat nav the receipt points are quite straight forward and if you do your research beforehand you should be able to come up with a navigation method that suits you.
 Note - Learn how to use your sat nav and follow it too!

 All riders are advised to read and digest the Iron Butt Association's 'Archive of Wisdom'.
 This gives some very useful tips and techniques for Long Distance riding: